airbytehq/aircmd/README.md

 To install a plugin, you can use the following command:

 ```
-aircmd plugin install airbyte_actions
+aircmd plugin install airbyte_oss
 ```

-This will install the `airbyte_actions` plugin and make its commands available in aircmd.
+This will install the `airbyte_oss` plugin and make its commands available in aircmd.

 ## Uninstalling a Plugin

 To uninstall a plugin, you can use the following command:

 ```
-aircmd plugin uninstall airbyte_actions
+aircmd plugin uninstall airbyte_oss
 ```

-This will remove the `airbyte_actions` plugin and its commands from aircmd.
+This will remove the `airbyte_oss` plugin and its commands from aircmd.

 ## Using a Plugin

 Once you have installed a plugin, you can use its commands in aircmd.
 Each plugin should be its own click command group.
-For example, if you have installed the `airbyte_actions` plugin, you can issue commands like this:
+For example, if you have installed the `airbyte_oss` plugin, you can issue commands like this:

 ```
-aircmd actions command1
+aircmd oss command1
 ```

-This will run the `command1` command from the `airbyte_actions` plugin.
+This will run the `command1` command from the `airbyte_oss` plugin.